About Box Programming

 - Bachelor of Arts in Psychology & Criminal Justice, Magna Cum Laude, Curry College 06′

-- Masters of Exercise Science (In progress), Bridgewater State University
+- Masters of Exercise Physiology (Graduating Fall of 19′), Bridgewater State University

 - Presenter, National Strength & Conditioning Association (NSCA)